juantercerodiego/system-setup-lab-environment/README.md

 <h2>Step 4: Building the Backend Database (MySQL & HeidiSQL)</h2>

 Every help desk requires a relational database to store user records, department structures, and ticket history.
-I installed MySQL Server and used **HeidiSQL** to connect to the local database instance and create a blank target database named `osticket`.
+I installed MySQL Server 5.5.62 and used **HeidiSQL** to create a blank database named `osTicket`.

-1. Installed MySQL Database Server on the local machine.
-2. Opened **HeidiSQL** and logged in using local root database credentials.
+1. Installed **MySQL 5.5.62** (`mysql-5.5.62-win32.msi`) using a Typical Setup.
+2. Launched the MySQL Configuration Wizard, selected **Standard Configuration**, and set the root admin account password (`root`).
+3. Installed and opened **HeidiSQL**, created a new session connecting to localhost with username `root` and password `root`.
-3. Created a new database named **`osticket`** to serve as the backend storage container for the web installer.
+4. Created a brand new database named **`osTicket`**.

 <p align="center">
 <img width="980" height="598" alt="Step 4 - Creating Database in HeidiSQL" src="https://github.com/user-attachments/assets/445a572f-782c-41a7-b1e7-136735e64e7f" />